ppy/osu-wiki/news/2024/2024-10-09-osumania-4k-world-cup-2024-concludes.md

 <p class="news-chat-quote__username"><a class="news-chat-quote__colour-lvd" href="https://osu.ppy.sh/users/11354436">Utiba</a></p>

-Hello there, congrats on achieving the first ever top 3 placement for Thailand!
+Hello there, congrats on achieving the first-ever top 3 placement for Thailand!
 Did you have any strategies this year in particular that you think contributed to this achievement?

 <a class="avatar news-chat-quote__avatar" href="https://osu.ppy.sh/users/17699745" style="background-image: url('/wiki/shared/news/2024-10-09-osumania-4k-world-cup-2024-concludes/avatar-_Kiruru.jpg')"></a>